 "Today I will let myself feel what I am feeling and let my children feel what they are feeling....I'll pay attention to what each of us is feeling and give those feelings some respect and space.
 There's nothing so bad about them; they are only feelings and need not threaten me." -Tian Dayton

+your emotions dangerous?
 Never.
 But most of us are afraid of our strong feelings.
-And we're afraid of our children's emotions.
 Why?

 But it isn't the feelings that are dangerous.
-What's dangerous is taking action based on them.
-We think we're "fixing" things, but the action we take is
+What's dangerous is taking action based on those feelings.
+At the time, we feel justified in lashing out.

-Luckily, there is a solution, and it's the key to healthy emotional self management:
+Luckily, there's a better solution, and it's the key to healthy emotional self management:

 Allow yourself to feel all your emotions, but resist acting on them while you're upset.